<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Thailand's the adventure you're looking for

-All about volunteering in Thailand for a semester.
+All about volunteering in Thailand for a semester

-Some Info About The Falls
+All About The Bua Tong Falls

 Do I Need Any Equipment To Climb?

 This is the best part!
 You can climb the waterfalls without a single piece of equipment.
 You really don't even need shoes (although they are recommended just for the comfort of your feet).
-No ropes, carabiners or anything required.
+No ropes, carabiners, or anything required.
 The rocks are "sticky" enough to scale with just your hands and feet.

 ILP Adventure